CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

      - pip3 install pyaudio
      - pip3 install SpeechRecognition

 5) Now your Jetson Orin Developer Kit is ready to do face recognition with full CUDA GPU acceleration and speech recognition.
-Look here for programs
+Look here for programs.
+To install, use "git clone" and execute within VsCode - make sure you change the python version from 3.9 to 3.8 (VsCode-Bottom Right)
  - Face Recognition
    - https://github.com/CurlyWurly-1/Face_Recognition_With_Moving_Eyeball
  - Speech Recognition with a spoken response taken from GPT-3